RISE Sleep Tracker

 • Fluctuating hormones (yet again): Declining estrogen and progesterone can increase anxiety, sleep-disordered breathing, sleep apnea, and how long it takes you to fall asleep.

-• Menopause symptoms make it harder to sleep: Night sweats, weight gain, and an increased need to use the bathroom at night can all make it harder to meet your sleep need.
+• Menopause symptoms make it harder to sleep: Night sweats, weight gain, anxiety, depression, and an increased need to use the bathroom at night can all make it harder to meet your sleep need.
 General aging symptoms can also impact your sleep, and these tend to affect women more than men.

 • Sleep apnea: Your risk of developing sleep apnea goes up with age and during menopause.
 It’s estimated 47% to 67% of postmenopausal women have sleep apnea.
 This can happen due to weight gain and hormone changes.
-Sleep apnea can often go undiagnosed in menopausal women, though, as many of the symptoms — like difficulty concentrating, low mood, lowered libido, and fatigue — are similar to menopause.

 {{ cta-mini }}